Easy Sweet Potato Casserole

-Comin’ atcha, a brand new Easy Sweet Potato Casserole recipe that is totally comforting and classic tasting, but so easy to make entirely from scratch.
+Comin’ atcha, with a brand new Easy Sweet Potato Casserole recipe that is totally comforting and classic tasting, but so easy to make entirely from scratch.
 Don’t worry it doesn’t have any marshmallows, just delicious candied pecans, brown sugar, cinnamon and butter on top to make these ultra-creamy sweets irresistible on your Thanksgiving plate!
 And the best part is, it can be made a day ahead so it’s one less thing to worry about on Thanksgiving.

 If you’re hosting Thanksgiving this year, don’t let the pressure of being responsible for The Best Thing in Life get to you; I got your back, friend!
 Not only do I have your whole Thanksgiving Planner ready at your fingertips, but I have a super easy SOLUTION for your Turkey woes.